getsolus/solus-site.github.io/content/blog/2018-02-14-plasma-and-solus-4-updates.md

   - Fix RTL appearance for ComboBox
   - Plasma Dialog: Call window effects only if visible

-Additionally the clock format has been restored.
-Previously the shortDate format was used to provide a nice looking date prior to locale's being fixed.
-Peter has created a new option for the clock format (RFC2822 Date or otherwise shown as `day month year`) that is now the new default.

-{{<altimg "2018/02/plasma-clock-widget.jpg" >}}

 ## Solus 4

 snapd integration for Solus 4 has been deferred to unblock the Solus 4 release.
 We will instead land the relevant integration in a future update to the Software Center as and when some pending feature-work has been fully integrated upstream.